Do1e

 :::

-The server has rclone installed, providing a convenient and scheduled backup method (sync important files from the server to NJUBox):
+The server has rclone installed, and here is a method for backup (syncing important files from the server to NJUBox):

 rclone config